SEMICeu/dcat-ap-rdf2html/README.md

 As such, this XSLT must be considered as unstable, and can be updated any time based on the revisions to the DCAT-AP specifications and related extensions.

-Comments and inquiries should be sent to the GeoDCAT-AP WG mailing list:
+Comments and inquiries should be sent via the [dedicated issue tracker](https://github.com/SEMICeu/dcat-ap-rdf2html/issues)

-    dcat_application_profile-geo@joinup.ec.europa.eu

 # Content